piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 _Except_ later on I decided to make that "abort" button.
 How do you abort a `fetch` request?
 You create an [`AbortController`][], then pass it as `fetch(url, {signal: controller.signal})`, and then call an `.abort()` method.
 Awkward?
 Very much so.
-But at least it's working?
+But at the very least it's working?
 Not at all!

 [`AbortController`]: http://developer.mozilla.org/en-US/docs/Web/API/AbortController